skiptools/skip-ui/README.md

 ![SkipUI Diagram](https://assets.skip.tools/diagrams/skip-diagrams-ui.svg)
 {: .diagram-vector }

+SkipUI is used directly by [Skip Lite](https://skip.tools/docs/status/modes/) transpiled Swift, and it is used indirectly by [Skip Fuse](https://skip.tools/docs/status/modes/) compiled Swift through the SkipFuseUI native framework.

 ## Dependencies

 SkipUI depends on the [skip](https://source.skip.tools/skip) transpiler plugin.
 The transpiler must transpile SkipUI's own source code, and SkipUI relies on the transpiler's transformation of SwiftUI code.
 See [Implementation Strategy](#implementation-strategy) for details.
 SkipUI also depends on the [SkipFoundation](https://github.com/skiptools/skip-foundation) and [SkipModel](https://github.com/skiptools/skip-model) packages.

 SkipUI is part of the core *SkipStack* and is not intended to be imported directly.
-The module is transparently adopted through the translation of `import SwiftUI` into `import skip.ui.*` by the Skip transpiler.
+The module is transparently adopted by importing SkipFuseUI in compiled Swift, and through the translation of `import SwiftUI` into `import skip.ui.*` for transpiled code.

 ### Android Libraries